 In order for our clinical trials to be carried out effectively and efficiently, it is imperative that our CROs and other third parties communicate and coordinate with one another.
 Moreover, our CROs and other third parties may also have relationships with other commercial entities, some of which may compete with us.
 Our CROs and other third parties may terminate their agreements with us upon as few as 30 days' notice under certain circumstances.
-If our CROs or other third parties conducting our clinical trials do not perform their contractual duties or obligations, experience work stoppages, do not meet expected deadlines, terminate their agreements with us or need to be replaced, or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical trial protocols or GCPs, or for any other reason, we may need to conduct additional clinical trials or enter into new arrangements with alternative CROs, clinical investigators or other third parties.
-We may be unable to enter into arrangements with alternative CROs on commercially reasonable terms, or at all.
-Switching or adding CROs, clinical investigators or other third parties can involve substantial cost and require extensive management time and focus.
+If our CROs or other third parties conducting our clinical trials do not perform their contractual duties or obligations, experience work stoppages, do not meet expected deadlines, terminate their agreements with us or need to be replaced, or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical trial protocols or GCPs, or for any other reason, we may need to conduct additional clinical trials or enter into new arrangements with alternative CROs, clinical investigators or other third parties conter third parties can involve substantial cost and require extensive management time and focus.
 In addition, there is a natural transition period when a new CRO commences work.
 As a result, delays may occur, which can impact our ability to meet our desired clinical development timelines.
 Although we carefully manage our relationship with our CROs, clinical investigators and other third parties, there can be no assurance that we will not encounter such challenges or delays in the future or that these delays or challenges will not have a negative impact on our business, prospects, financial condition or results of operations

 Our ability to market our product candidates, if approved, will be limited to certain indications.
 If we want to expand the indications for which we may market our products, we will need to obtain additional regulatory approvals, which may not be granted.
 We are currently developing MitoGel for the treatment of low-grade UTUC, and VesiGel and Vesimune for the treatment of bladder cancer.
+The FDA

+We are currently developing MitoGel for the treatment of low-grade OTOC, and vesicel and vesimune for the treatment of bladder cancer.
 The FDA and other applicable regulatory agencies will restrict our ability to market or advertise our products to the scope of the approved label for the applicable product and for no other indications, which could limit physician and patient adoption.
 We may attempt to develop and, if approved, promote and commercialize new treatment indications for our products in the future, but we cannot predict when or if we will receive the regulatory approvals required to do so.
 Failure to receive such approvals will prevent us from promoting or commercializing new treatment indications.
 In addition, we would be required to conduct additional clinical trials or studies to support approvals for additional indications, which would be time consuming and expensive, and may produce results that do not support regulatory approvals.
 If we do not obtain additional regulatory approvals, our ability to expand our business will be limited.